 “Gennady Golovkin is a generational talent with international appeal,” said DAZN Group Executive Chairman John Skipper to the press service on the boxer with 38 wins, 34 wins by knockout, one loss and one draw.
 “We’re confident he will bring his passionate fans to the platform as we produce tentpole events with his team over the next several years.”

-Thirty-seven-year-old Golovkin expects to fight in June, and his opponent will be named at a later date.
+Thirty-six-year-old Golovkin expects to fight in June, and his opponent will be named at a later date.
 He hopes to keep working with his promoter Tom Loeffler and trainer Abel Sanchez.

 “A third fight between Gennady and Canelo is a fight that fans want to see,” Skipper said on Golovkin’s potential third bout with DAZN fighter Canelo Alvarez in a March 11 press conference in Los Angeles.
 “We are focused right now on the fight May 4 with Canelo and Danny Jacobs.
 Danny Jacobs also happens to be a DAZN fighter.
 We’re focused on the fight Gennady will have in June, which we also expect to be a difficult fight.”